Like many PC games, it is very mod-friendly and well-supported with seasonal updates and rewards designed to keep players coming back for more.

 Mod: Slightly Better Traversal

-Miners who only want the traversal options included with Slightly Better Everything can pick up this standalone mod updated for Season 2.
+Miners who simply desire the traversal choices offered by Slightly Improved Everything can acquire this individual mod adapted for Season 2.

 Slightly Better Traversal includes the Grapple Gun, Zipline Gun, Platform Gun, and Drill modifiers of Slightly Better Everything to make getting around caves a whole lot easier.